-3.1.3 Spurious emission for equipment operating in the band 3 400-3 600 MHz
+3.5 Spurious emission for TDD equipment operating in the band 3 400-3 600 MHz (BCG 5L.A/5L.B/5L.C)

 Spurious emission limits are applicable to frequency offset which are greater than 250% of the channel bandwidth.
 Therefore the limits shown in Tables 14 and 15 are only applicable for frequency offsets which are greater than 12.5 MHz away from the base station centre frequency for the 5 MHz carrier, greater than 17.5 MHz away from the base station centre frequency for the 7 MHz carrier, and greater than 25 MHz for the 10 MHz carrier. f is the frequency of the spurious domain emissions. fc is the base station centre frequency.